pndurette/presto-report/README.md

 ## Caveats

 The error management in this piece of software is *piss-poor at **best***.
 Effort was made to pre-validate the input, but that's about it.
-If it hangs, CTRL-C and check your parameters (username, password, api keys) but also the network, etc. Please note that is also my first forray into NodeJS.
+If it hangs, CTRL-C and check your parameters (username, password, api keys) but also the network, etc. Timeouts are also possible.
+Please note that is also my first forray into NodeJS.

 This only supports PRESTO card accounts with one card set up as I don't have a second one to test.